Skip to main content

 Configure autostart

-First install glmark2-es2-wayland:
+First, install glmark2-es2-wayland:

 chroot $TARGET_ROOTFS /bin/bash -c "DEBIAN_FRONTEND=noninteractive apt-get -y --allow-downgrades install glmark2-es2-wayland"

-Then modify the /root/.config/labwc/autostart file:
+Then create or modify the /root/.config/labwc/autostart file:

 chroot "$TARGET_ROOTFS" /bin/bash -c "mkdir -p /root/.config/labwc"